Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Verification Tests

 \subsection{Doppelganger Simulations}

-The \citetalias{STRIDES} models have more complexity than what is included in our simulations.
-We simplify the models to match the complexity of our training simulations.
-For example, the \citetalias{STRIDES} models have double component lens light, but we only use single component lens light.
-So, we use only the bulge component for our doppelganger simulations.
-One key difference is that we ask the network to recover ($x_{\text{src}}$,$y_{\text{src}}$), but the \citetalias{STRIDES} models fit multiple lens plane image positions ($x_{\text{img}}$,$y_{\text{img}}$) rather than a single source position.
-When making these doppelgangers, we take the image positions and the lens model, and solve for the source position using the numerical solver in \textsc{lenstronomy}.
-Note that when simulating the doppelganger of DES J0530$-$3730 with this procedure, we were unable to find a single source position solution that resulted in four point source images, so we exclude this lens from our doppelganger test set.
-Note that the \citetalias{STRIDES} lens model for DES J0530$-$3730 has a rare swallowtail configuration which is very sensitive to the source position.
+To create the doppelganger test set, we aim to mimic the STRIDES dataset with simulations.
+The lensing parameters for these simulations are taken from the existing \citetalias{STRIDES} models.
+These models have more components than our simulations.
+We simplify the models to match the parameterization of our training simulations.
+For example, some \citetalias{STRIDES} models have double component lens light.
+To simplify these models, we use only the bulge component for our doppelganger simulations.
+Another key difference is that we input the source position ($x_{\text{src}}$,$y_{\text{src}}$) to our simulator, but the \citetalias{STRIDES} models do not provide a source position, but rather fit for image positions in the lens plane: ($x_{\text{img}}$,$y_{\text{img}}$).
+When making these doppelgangers, we take the image positions and mass model from \citetalias{STRIDES}, and solve the lens equation for the source position using the numerical solver in \textsc{lenstronomy}.
+Note that when simulating the doppelganger of DES J0530$-$3730 with this procedure, we were unable to find a single source position solution that matched all four point-source images, so we exclude this lens from our doppelganger test set.
+Note that the \citetalias{STRIDES} lens model for DES J0530$-$3730 has a rare swallowtail configuration, which is very sensitive to the source position.